Wentril/kubernetes_workshop/course.md

 prod                 my-first-chart             1/1     1            1           11s
 ```

 Additionally, you can set the namespace of different resources through `values.yaml` and it's respective templates.
-It can be useful when you want to use more of `as a code` approach and have all your resources defined in the chart, but don't forget that the namespace of helm release itself is still defined either through flag `--namespace` or by default context namespace.
+It can be useful when you want to use more of `as a code` approach and have all your resources defined in the chart.
+Don't forget that the namespace of helm release itself is still defined either through flag `--namespace` or by default context namespace.
 In theory, it is possible to have releases in different namespaces than resources, but it is not a common practice.

 ### Helm and value overrides